shivkumar98/OCP-Java-Examples/src/chapter_3/chapter_3_2_working_with_generics/README.md

 Line 4 promises that the list will be of integers.
 If line 6 DID compile, line 7 would break the promise so the compiler prevents this!

-### Storing thr Wrong Objects - Arrays vs ArrayLists
+### 🟢 Storing the Wrong Objects - Arrays vs ArrayLists
 We are unable to write ```List<Object> l = new ArrayList&lt;String>(); ``` because Java protects us from runtime exceptions.

 However, with arrays we CAN write the following: